A walking tour of Rethymno Old Town

 Not suitable for visitors with disabilities

-- The length of your walk is up to you, but the attractions listed here can easily be done in one day.
+- Organised tours usually last 3-4 hours.
+All the attractions listed here can easily be visited in one day.

 - As life in Rethymno centres around the Old Town, you will have plenty of time to discover it during your stay.